-Immigration Minister to announce decision on Karel Sroubek
+Decision on Karel Sroubek's immigration status

-He had cancelled Sroubek's deportation liability in September and granted him residency in his real name, even though Sroubek had gang associations and is in prison for smuggling MDMA.
+Lees-Galloway had cancelled Sroubek's deportation liability in September and granted him residency in his real name, even though Sroubek had gang associations and is in prison for smuggling MDMA.

 Earlier this month, the minister ordered a review of the decision after a court document noted that Sroubek twice travelled to Europe in 2009, which potentially contradicted the reasons why he was granted residency in the first place.